MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/access-management/connect-msolservice-office-365-azure.md

 appliesto:
   - Cloud Services (Web roles/Worker roles)
   - Azure Active Directory
-  - Office 365
+  - Microsoft 365
   - Microsoft Intune
   - CRM Online via Office 365 E Plans
   - Azure Backup
-  - Office 365 User and Domain Management
+  - Microsoft 365 User and Domain Management ms.date: 3/31/2022
-  - Office 365 Identity Management
-ms.date: 3/31/2022
 ---

-# "The user name or password is incorrect" when you use connect-MSOLService to connect to Office 365
+# "The user name or password is incorrect" when you use connect-MSOLService to connect to Microsoft 365

 ## Problem

-When you try to use the connect-MSOLService cmdlet in the Microsoft Azure Active Directory Module for Windows PowerShell to connect to a Microsoft cloud service such as Microsoft Office 365, Azure, or Microsoft Intune, your attempt is unsuccessful.
+When you try to use the connect-MSOLService cmdlet in the Microsoft Azure Active Directory Module for Windows PowerShell to connect to a Microsoft cloud service such as Microsoft 365, Azure, or Microsoft Intune, your attempt is unsuccessful.
 Additionally, you may receive the following error message:

 **Connect-MsolService : The user name or password is incorrect.
 Verify your user name, and then type your password again.**